 Upsell or cross-sell flows help you automatically suggest relevant companion products to your customers based on their previous purchase behavior.
 This helps you to personalize the experience your customers receive from your brand and it can also help you drive repeat purchases, as well.

 Curious how you can create an upsell or cross-sell flow for your business?
-Check out this guide.

-With the holidays fast-approaching, marketing automations like these help you work smarter, not harder during the busiest time of the year.
+Marketing automations like these help you work smarter, not harder during the busiest time of the year.
 Use these strategies to drive sales, create more personalized experiences for your customers, and use your resources effectively as part of your holiday marketing strategy.